02 Mar 7 Common Home HVAC FAQs

 Fortunately (somewhat), frequently the cause of an outage is actually a broken thermostat.
 The first step is to check the batteries, then consult the instruction manual for other simple DIY fixes.

-If you cannot fix the thermostat, then consult an HVAC pro to take a look because a qualified technician would be able to remedy the situation much quicker due to experience.
+If you cannot fix the thermostat, then consult an HVAC pro because a qualified technician remedy remedy the situation much quicker due to experience.

 6. Is my air filter clogged?

 Air filters are a small, but critical component to any home HVAC system.
-Air filters should be check monthly and changed when dirty.
+Check air filters monthly and change them when dirty.
 Even if the dirty filter in your system seems to be doing its job well, it could be causing your system to work harder to produce the desired results.

 Keeping your filter clean can prevent premature wear to your system and save you money, too.
 If you are not sure how to check, clean or replace your air filter, then this should help.